instagibbs/bolts/02-peer-protocol.md

 can either ignore it (in favor of its own update), or reply with a `yield` message to hand the turn over.

+Stages of each turn are explicitly tracked and used during reconnect.

 #### Swapping turns: `yield` and `update_noop`

 1. type: 129 (`update_noop`) (`option_simplified_update`)